-- genital numbness/anesthesia (decrease in sensation in the genital area)
+- Genital Numbness/Anesthesia: A marked decrease in sensation in the genital area.

-- restless genital syndrome – excessive and persistent sensations of genital and clitoral arousal with the absence of conscious feeling of sexual desire
+- Restless Genital Syndrome: Excessive and persistent sensations of genital and clitoral arousal without the conscious feeling of sexual desire.

-- persistent genital arousal disorder – a disorder in which genital arousal persists for hours or days after the cessation of the sexual stimulation, despite the experience of at least one orgasm
+- Persistent Genital Arousal Disorder: This disorder involves persistent genital arousal lasting for hours or days after sexual stimulation, despite having experienced at least one orgasm.

-Going over this list of symptoms, it becomes clear why this condition causes so much distress and has such a serious negative effect on people’s emotional wellbeing.
+This list of symptoms makes it clear why this condition causes so much distress and severely negatively affects people’s emotional well-being.

 PSSD has been classified into two categories based on symptom onset: